 Perverse effect: electric cars’ co2 emissions first go up

 However, an accelerated replacement of fossil fuel-propelled cars by electric ones may lead to a perverse effect.
 Instead of reducing CO2 emissions in the short term, they will increase.
 Producing an electric vehicle emits almost twice as much greenhouse gas as a conventional one.
 It takes several years, depending on the annual mileage, to break even.

-The calculation is simple: the extra emissions from production have to be compensated by the savings when operating the vehicle.
+The calculation is simple: the extra emissions from production should be compensated by the savings when operating the vehicle.

 But there are complications.
 When a new car is sold, the old one usually enters the used car market and remains in use.
 At the end of the line, some 5% of cars are scrapped annually, much less than new car production.
 And new conventional cars emit considerably less during operation than older ones, which decreases the lifetime footprint advantage further.
 (The carbon footprint of an electric car should be compared to a new, state-of-the-art conventional car of the same size, which it actually replaces.
 But electric replacements also tend to be larger than the cars they replace.)

 On average, we look at some 4 tonnes of extra co2 per electric car produced, which has to be offset by 0.5 tonnes annually of prevented emissions.
 According to these figures, it would take some 8 years to break even.
 (Given electric cars run on 100% renewable energy)